Lafa0x9-Hackathon/lafa0x9/projects/craftapp.md

 Product & Service List Management: Enables business to keep track of their inventory levels, receive alert, manage workers transfers, and more.

-Invoicing: Allows businesses to create, send, and manage invoices and payments from a centralized platform.

 What is the main problem this app/product solves